IBM/cloud-native-starter/workshop/02-container.md

 CMD ["npm", "start"]
 ```
-If this last step is executed of the **Dockerfile** the container is ready to be deployed to Kubernetes.
+If this last **Dockerfile** step is executed, the container is ready to be deployed to Kubernetes.

 ---

-### 1.3 YAML Configurations for the deployment to Kubernetes
+### 1.3 YAML Configurations for deployment to Kubernetes

-Now we examine the deployment yamls to deploy the container to **Pods** and creating **Services** to access them in the Kubernetes Cluster.
+Now we examine the deployment yamls to deploy the container to **Pods**, creating **Services** to access them in the Kubernetes Cluster.
 In the following image you can see the deployed **Pods** and **Services** in the Kubernetes cluster:

 |Pods| Services|
 |----|----|
 |![ibm-cloud-pods](images/ibm-cloud-pods.png)    |![ibm-cloud-services](images/ibm-cloud-services.png)|

-_Note:_ In the lab **Using traffic management in Kubernetes with Istio** we will take more detailed look into the deployment and service yaml configurations.
+_Note:_ In the lab **Using traffic management in Kubernetes with Istio** we will take more detailed look into deployment and service yaml configurations.

 ---

 #### 1.3.1 Web app

-* Service and Deployment configuration for the micro service
+* Service and Deployment configuration for the microservice

-With "[kind: Service](https://kubernetes.io/docs/concepts/services-networking/service/)" we define the access to our microservice inside Kubernetes and the "[kind: Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)" defines how we expose the microservice on a Pod in Kubernetes and even more configuration options we can find on the "[Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)".
+We define the access to our microservice inside Kubernetes with "[kind: Service](https://kubernetes.io/docs/concepts/services-networking/service/)"  and we define how to expose the microservice on a Pod in Kubernetes with the "[kind: Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)".
+We can find even more configuration options in the "[Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)".

 Here we can see the service and deployment configuration for the Kubernetes deployment of the **Web app**.